 Reporting scams helps authorities stop the criminals responsible, and protects others from being scammed.
 Anyone who’s been scammed should:

-- Call the Citizens Advice consumer service on 0808 223 1133, or on 0808 223 1144 for a Welsh-speaking adviser.
-We’ll pass on details of the scam to Trading Standards, and can offer further advice
+- Call the Citizens Advice consumer service on 0808 223 1133.
+They will then pass on details of the scam to Trading Standards, and can offer further advice.

 - Report the scam to Action Fraud, the national reporting centre for fraud.
 They'll also give them a crime reference number, which can be helpful if you need to tell your bank you've been scammed